GoogleCloudPlatform/point-of-sale/anthos-baremetal-edge-deployment/README.md

 cnuc-3                     : ok=86   changed=67   unreachable=0    failed=0    skipped=71   rescued=0    ignored=2
 ```
 ---
-### 4. Login to the ABM kubernetes cluster in the Google Cloud console
+### 4. Log in to the ABM kubernetes cluster in the Google Cloud console
 #### 4.1) Copy the utility script into the admin GCE instance and generate a token
 ```sh
 # Copy the utility scripts into the admin node of the cluster